albersonmiranda/albersonmiranda/README.md

 > [!IMPORTANT]
 > Part data scientist, part full-stack tinkerer, part academic powerhouse.

 By day, I dive deep into risk modeling, hierarchical time series, input-output models, and economic forecasting.
-By night (and let’s be honest, probably weekends too), I'm scripting a fun random personal project, from architecture software, to recording and mixing music with friends, designing personal websites, drawing pixel art, fine-tuning Shiny apps on Google Cloud Run, and tweaking electron apps on my Mac M4 — or Fedora… or Ubuntu… because, of course, I run all three.
+By night (and let’s be honest, probably weekends too), I'm scripting some fun random personal project — from architecture software, to recording and mixing music with friends; designing personal websites or new furniture with Shapr3D; drawing pixel art on Procreate or fine-tuning Shiny apps on Google Cloud Run; playing with my pets or playing the guitar; and tweaking Electron apps on my Mac — or Fedora… or Ubuntu… or even Windows... because, of course, I run all of them.

 I balance the rigor of academic research with the hustle of a self-hosted developer.
-I'm equally at home writing papers as I am debugging Netlify dev configs or optimizing Rust code that keep becoming faster and faster.
+I'm equally at home writing papers as I am debugging Netlify dev configs or optimizing Rust code that just keeps getting faster.

-In short: I'm a one-person R&D lab… with dogs.
+In short: I'm a one-person R&D lab… with dogs and cats (and a baby on the way).

 ## About